 Why You Can’t Think Your Way Out of Anxiety

+You’re used to solving problems, understanding things, or using logic to get through.
 So when you’re overwhelmed and you try to think your way out of it, only to spiral deeper… it can quietly feel like a personal failure.
+It isn’t.
+Nor is it a failure of insight.
+But before we explore this phenomena, let’s first define anxiety.

-What Anxiety Actually Feels Like From the Inside
+What Anxiety Actually Feels Like

-Life looks fine from the outside but feels exhausting on the inside.
+Many of my clients describe anxiety as life looking fine from the outside but feeling exhausting on the inside.

 replaying a conversation for hours after it ends